annoviko/robotframework-httpctrl/README.rst

 HttpCtrl library for Robot Framework
 ====================================

-**httpctrl** is a library for Robot Framework that provides HTTP/HTTPS client and server services.
+**HttpCtrl** is a library for Robot Framework that provides HTTP/HTTPS client and server services.

 **Version**: 0.0